 All correspondence regarding your airplane should include the Serial Number.
 The Serial Number, Model Number, Production Certificate Number (PC) and Type Certificate Number (TC) can be found on the Identification Plate, located on the aft left tailcone.
-A secondary Identification Plate is also installed on the lower part of the left forward doorpost.
-Located adjacent to the secondary Identification Plate is the Finish and Trim Plate which contains a code describing the exterior paint combination of the airplane.
+The Finish and Trim Plate, which is installed on the lower part of the left forward doorpost, contains a code describing the exterior paint combination of the airplane.
 The code may be used in conjunction with an applicable Illustrated Parts Catalog if finish and trim information is needed.